 PRENEED PROGRAMS.
 In addition to sales of funeral merchandise and services and cemetery interment rights, merchandise and services at the time of need, the Company also markets funeral and cemetery services and products on a preneed basis.
 Preneed funeral or cemetery contracts enable families to establish in advance the type of service to be performed, the products to be used and the cost of such products and services in accordance with prices prevailing at the time the contract is signed rather than when the products and services are delivered.
 Preneed contracts permit families to eliminate the emotional strain of making death care plans at the time of need and enable the Company to establish a portion of its future market share.
 Proceeds from the sale of preneed funeral contracts are not recognized as revenues until the time the funeral service is performed.
-The Company sold 2,610 and 3,760 preneed funeral contracts in the years ended December 31, 1995 and 1996, respectively, and 2,272 preneed funeral contracts in the first six months of 1997.
-At June 30, 1997, the Company had a backlog of 29,886 preneed funeral contracts to be delivered in the future.
+The Company sold 2,610 and 3,760 preneed funeral contracts in the years ended December 31, 1995 and 1996, respectively.
+At December 31, 1996, the Company had a backlog of 22,925 preneed funeral contracts to be delivered in the future.